Use social media safely

 Using social media can expose you and your business to attacks from hackers and other malicious groups.
 However, there are many steps you can take to help prevent identity theft and security threats.
 Follow the guidelines below to ensure you use social media safely:

-• Keep tight control of who has access to your corporate accounts and what they can view, post and edit.
-Some staff members may only need to be able to access analytics data, whereas others may need full admin permissions.
-Ensure that anyone leaving the business can no longer get access, either by changing passwords or removing their admin permissions.
+Keep tight control of who has access to your corporate accounts and what they can view, post and edit.
+Some staff may only need to access analytics.
+Others may need full admin powers.
+Make sure that anyone leaving the business can't get access.
+This can be done by changing passwords or removing their admin permissions.

-• Be cautious of anyone who contacts you unexpectedly on social media claiming to be a reputable organisation.
+Be cautious of anyone who contacts you unexpectedly on social media claiming to be a reputable organisation.
 This could be a phishing attack.
-Phishing is where legitimate-looking emails or messages seemingly from a reliable source, eg a bank or another business, are used to obtain personal details.
+Phishing is where emails or messages seem to be from a reliable source, like a bank or another business but they are actually used to get personal details.

-• Watch out for corporate identity theft.
-Your business name and branding could be used on social media by criminals posing as your business to gain users' trust.
+Watch out for corporate identity theft.
+Criminals could use your business name and branding on social media.
+They would pose as your business to gain users' trust.
 This could be part of a phishing scam or an attempt to gain high numbers of followers that can be sold on.
 You can report fraud to Action Fraud.
 Running competitions on social media can put your business at risk of being impersonated.

-• Never reveal any sensitive information about yourself, your business or your customers without first checking the credentials of the enquirer.
+Never reveal any sensitive information about yourself, your business, or your customers.
+First, check the credentials of the enquirer.

-• If you access social media via wireless internet access, ensure you have adequate security to protect your wireless network from eavesdropping and hacker attacks.
+If you access social media via wi-fi, ensure you have enough security.
+This protects your network from eavesdropping and hackers.

-• Avoid opening message attachments from unknown sources.
+Avoid opening message attachments from unknown sources.
 If you receive an unexpected attachment from what appears to be someone you know – check with the sender first.
-Don't open attachments such as those ending with '.exe' (an executable file) or those with the '.scr' which is the file extension used for Windows screensavers, as these can also be Trojans that can infect your computer.
+Don't open attachments with file endings like '.exe' (an executable file) or '.scr' (used for Windows screensavers).
+These files can be Trojans that infect your computer.

-• Avoid clicking on advertising emails and popup boxes and be cautious of any application that wants to install itself on your computer.
+Avoid clicking on ads and popups.
+Be cautious of any app that wants to install on your computer.